kiraboprice/Gezako/README.md

 When new changes are added to master, they need to be deployed to prod.
 This is currently a manual process.
 To deploy to prod, branch off master and create a new release branch with format release-1.2

+- check to see if there are any new db indices set up staging which need to be added to prod
 - update the firebase config in fbConfig.js to point to prod config
 - use firebase prod config inorder to push functions to correct project:
 `firebase use prod` - probably not needed (taken care of by firebase deploy?)